Can Too Much Chlorine in Hot Tub Damage it?

 I use these test strips that can tell you the total chlorine/bromine, free chlorine, pH, total alkalinity, CYA and hardness levels.

-You can also prevent damage by changing the water every few months and filling it with fresh water and soaking the filter.
-Wear and tear will happen, but if you take these few precautions, you’ll be able to minimize and catch issues before they turn into real problems.
+You can also prevent damage by changing the water every few months, filling the tank with fresh water, and soaking the filter.
+Wear and tear will happen, but if you take these few precautions, you can minimize and catch issues before they turn into real problems.

 Hot Tub Maintenance Course